Genoa, Italy Port Guide

 Top Things to Do

-• Discover the impressive Aquarium of Genoa, one of the largest in Europe.
+- Discover the impressive Genoa Aquarium, one of the largest in Europe.

-• Admire the beautiful architecture of the Cattedrale di San Lorenzo.
+- Admire the stunning architecture of the Cathedral of San Lorenzo.

 Typical Weather

-Genoa enjoys a Mediterranean climate, with warm summers and mild winters.
-The best time to visit is from late spring to early fall when temperatures are pleasant, while the winter months can be rainy and cooler, making them less ideal for outdoor activities.
+Genoa enjoys a Mediterranean climate with warm summers and mild winters.
+The best time to visit is during spring (April to June) and early autumn (September to October) when the weather is pleasant.
+Summers can be hot and humid, while winters are relatively mild but can be rainy.

 What to Pack